Here’s our guide to red indoor plants including popular types of houseplants with red leaves, small sizes and flowering varieties.

 Red Leaf House Plants

-Aside from the most common species listed above, there are a few plants which dazzle not with patterns or spots, but with full-on leaves of red.
+Aside from the most common species listed above, there are a few plants that dazzle not with patterns or spots, but with full-on leaves of red.
 These plants, because of their hues, generally need a bit more sunlight than your average houseplant.
 That being said, check out these plants which add vivid color to your surroundings!

 Coleus